archival-0x/fileguard/README.md

 * configurable via YAML config
 * desktop notification over glib
 * (TODO) built-in logger support
-* (TODO) accessible api

 ## use cases

 * intrusion detection on privileged files, and to trigger a `kill` to the reader process
-* automate build processes as developer writes changes
+* automate and reproduce builds as developer writes changes to codebase

 ## install